Must. Be. Productive. But I'm so stressed out!

 Once you nail down the source of your worries, you can make life changes that get to the root of the problem and prevent stress from building up in the first place.
 For example, the difficulty balancing academics and personal time is a common source of stress for students.
 If time management is your biggest concern, you could try making a detailed schedule that lays out time for classes, studying, meals, exercise, and other activities you enjoy minute by minute for each upcoming week.
 Another option would be to set aside one of your commitments for a while to free up space in your schedule.
 Is there an activity that you can take a break from or a way to reduce your course load in the future?
 Taking control of your schedule may require some tough choices, but in return, hopefully you'll feel more at ease throughout the day.
 For more information, if you are a Columbia student, the Stressbusters Support Network might prove a helpful resource guide.
 In particular, check out the academics section.

 Stress has a pesky way of blurring the big picture, and magnifying troublesome details.
 To help you put things into perspective, you may want to talk with a counselor about your recent stress and panic attacks.
-Students at Columbia on the Morningside campus can call 212-854-2878 to talk with a clinician at Counseling and Psychological Services (CPS).
+Students at Columbia on the Morningside campus can make an appointment to talk with a clinician at Counseling and Psychological Services (CPS).
 They also offer a variety of support groups, including some related to stress and time management.
 While you're booking appointments, consider visiting a health care provider at Medical Services to treat your eczema.
-To make an appointment, call 212-854-2284 or log on to Open Communicator.
-If you are a student on the Medical Center campus, contact the Mental Health Service and/or Student Health.
+If you're a student on the Medical Center campus, contact the Mental Health Service and/or Student Health.

 Setting high academic standards is something to be proud of, but all studying and no personal time may quickly leave you burnt out.
 By taking time out to relax and addressing the real source of your stress, you'll "wind up" happier and more productive in the long run!